WinClassic/winclassic.github.io/quickstart.md

 1. **Open-Shell**

     Formally called Classic Shell, Open Shell is a free start menu replacer with skin support and massive customization potential.
 If you want to replicate the Windows 95 start menu or even the Windows 7 start menu, you can.
 It even has it's own toolbar for Windows Explorer, and (limited) taskbar customization options.
 Supported by most classic taskbar programs, included SimpleClassicTheme Taskbar, RetroBar and  ReactOS taskbar.

     Link: <https://github.com/Open-Shell/Open-Shell-Menu>

-2. **StartisBack**
+2. **StartIsBack**

     Commercial alternative to Open-Shell.
-While Open/Classic-Shell aims to replicate older Windows Start menu styles as skins, StartisBack actually brings back the original Windows 7 start menu via reverse engineering.
+While Open/Classic-Shell aims to replicate older Windows Start menu styles as skins, StartIsBack actually brings back the original Windows 7 start menu via reverse engineering.
 It also allows for far greater taskbar customization with complex skins available (see the "Taskbars" portion of this section for one).

     Link: <https://www.startisback.com/#download-tab>

 2. **StarDock Start8/10/WindowBlinds**

     Products from StarDock that allow you to apply skins to your start menu, taskbar, desktop and even program windows themselves.
 Has a rich selection of skin to download and try, but it's also a little resource hungry.

     Link: <https://www.stardock.com/products/>

 ### Taskbars {#taskbars}